February 1922

 Farry (2012), pg 91

-Over Ł10,000 taken in raids on two banks in Sligo Town.
-Local IRA deny involvement.
+Over £10,000 taken in raids on two banks in Sligo Town.
+The local IRA deny involvement.

 Farry (2012), pg 92

-Two RIC men (Constable William Gourlay and Constable Frank Kershaw) are shot dead after leaving a public house in Lisdoonvarna, Co.
+Two RIC men (Constable William Gourlay and Constable Frank Kershaw) are shot dead after leaving Green’s public house in Lisdoonvarna, Co.
 Clare.
+(On February 1st a bomb was thrown from the window of the RIC barracks in Ennistymon injuring four people.)

 Constable Gourlay was from Lanark in Scotland and Constable Kershaw was from Lancashire in England with eight months’ and twelve months’ service with the RIC respectively.